-Are YOU looking for the perfect tank top pattern to make for yourself?
+Are YOU looking for the perfect women’s tank top sewing pattern to make for yourself?
 Look no further than the ever-stylish Ogden Cami by @TrueBias.

 This simple & quick sewing pattern is ideal for any level sewist and is a great opportunity to play with different fabric types too!